BenjaminEnriquez/wordpress-docker/readme.md

-# Dockerized WordPress Setup with Multiple Custom Themes
+# Dockerized WordPress Setup by Benjamin Web Expert

 This repository provides a Docker Compose setup for running multiple instances of WordPress with custom themes.
 You can use this setup to develop and test different WordPress themes in isolated environments.